Am1n1602/Bouncing-Ball/README.md

-Making a simple 2d Projectile Motion Simulation
+Making a simple 2d Projectile Motion Simulation:

+Can simulate a bouncing ball.